Juan-Jones/earnonlinemoney/content/blog/how-do-podcasts-make-money.md

 ### 1. Advertising Affiliate Programs

 Affiliate marketers utilize various channels like social media, blogs, and email to drive traffic and sales for endorsed products.
 Success hinges on trust-building and strategic product selection, culminating in advertising affiliate products effectively to target audiences.
-I recommend that you find the [best affiliate programs]({{< relref "best-affiliate-programs" >}}) in your industry.
-In doing so you can increase the  likelihood of success!

 ### 2. Promoting Digital Products